Generative Engine Optimization (GEO): The Complete Guide for Marketers

 - How do I start with GEO if I know nothing about it?

-- Start with a free AI visibility scan to see your current baseline.
-Then work through the 11-step GEO audit checklist above.
-In terms of priority: (1) ensure AI bots can crawl your site, (2) create an llms.txt file, (3) add FAQPage schema using real question patterns, (4) claim and complete your third-party profiles on G2, Crunchbase, and Product Hunt.
-These four steps address the most common gaps with the least effort.
+- Run a free AI visibility scan first so you have a baseline.
+Then in priority order: (1) ensure AI bots can crawl your site via robots.txt, (2) create an llms.txt file, (3) add FAQPage schema using real question patterns, (4) claim and complete your G2, Crunchbase, and Product Hunt profiles.
+Two hours.
+Do it this week.

 - What is the most important GEO ranking factor?